 Efficient shipping processes are a must, especially when it comes to reducing delivery times and enhancing customer satisfaction.
 Customers also tend to expect a tracking number, to be able to monitor the progress of their orders and estimated delivery dates.

 The shipping carrier you choose to work with is of utmost importance, as they will influence your total shipping cost.
-You must understand how all of these factors can impact your business’s shipping margin in order to make the correct decisions.
-To learn more about calculating shipping costs, read our guide here and review other options for shipping.
+You must understand how all these factors can impact your business’s shipping margin to make the correct decisions.
+To learn more about calculating shipping costs and comparing different shipping methods, read our guide here.

-Experiencing problems with your internal pick, pack, ship process?
+Are you experiencing problems with your internal pick, pack, and ship process?
 Rest assured that you’re likely not the only one.
-There are so many factors that affect the smooth operation of eCommerce fulfillment that can be overlooked or underestimated small details.
+There are so many factors that affect the smooth operation of eCommerce fulfillment that can be overlooked or underestimated.
 Ultimately, this can lead to delayed orders or missed products for your customers.

 Some areas that would likely require more attention are the following: